Common Name: Tennessee coneflower

 Easily grown in average, medium, well-drained soil in full sun to part shade.
 Must be grown in isolation from other species of Echinacea (several miles) in order to harvest seed that retains the genetic integrity of the endangered species.
 Moreover, if planted with other species or cultivars of Echinacea, it may be crowded out due to its less vigorous growth habit.

+No serious insect or disease problems.
 Japanese beetle and leaf spot are occasional problems.

-This endangered species may be difficult to find in commerce.
-It may be grown in the same manner as other coneflowers by massing in the border, meadow, naturalized area, wildflower garden or part shade area of the woodland garden.
+Grow in the same manner as other coneflowers by massing in the border, meadow, naturalized area, wildflower garden or part shade area of the woodland garden.